revou-fsse-oct24/milestone-2-andikasafri/README.md

    - Initial difficulty in replacing props drilling with Zustand for centralized state management.

-2. **Implementing Authentication with React Query**:
+2. **Implementing Authentication**:

-   - Challenges in handling tokens and refresh workflows.
+   - Challenges in handling tokens and user sessions.

-3. **Optimizing Performance with Vite**:

-   - Transitioning from Webpack and configuring Vite for large datasets.

-4. **Understanding Tailwind CSS**:

-   - Adjusting to the utility-first CSS approach.

-5. **Debugging Issues with Framer Motion**:
+3. **Debugging Issues**:
-   - Resolving errors in animation configurations.
+   - Resolving errors in API integration and state management.

 ---